 Monkey Shoulder (40%, OB 2008)

-Monkey Shoulder is very smooth, easy-going but also quite harmless.
+Monkey Shoulder is smooth, easy-going but also too harmless.
 Probably a great base for a Manhattan, but for € 30 there are better options in the single malt shelf.